erichartline/freeCodeCamp/README.md

 # Free Code Camp
-A collection of all of my Free Code Camp work.
-This includes all solved algorithm challenges, as well as my finished projects.
+This is a directory of my solutions to the algorithm challenges on Free Code Camp.
+This README includes all solved algorithm challenges, as well as links to my finished projects.

 [FCC Profile Link](https://www.freecodecamp.com/wildlifehexagon)